Minhaj0231/WhatsApp_Automation_Test_Python_Selenium/README.md

 # WhatsApp_Automation_Test_Python_Selenium
 This project is for Whats_App Web automation test Python, Selenium, Unit Test,  openpyxl, Html Report, page object model (POM) are used in this project.
-WhatsApp number is taken from exel file and  result are written in the exwl file. aslo html reprort is generated for every test cases
+WhatsApp number is taken from exel file and  result are written in the exel file.
+Aslo html reprort is generated for every test cases

 ## Test Cases
 ### TC001, file = TC001_search_test.py,             Test Scenario = Verify search number working properl